-Cooperative Federalism and the Uncertain Political EnvironmentSeptember 5, 2018 · Commercial, State, Local ·
+Cooperative Federalism and the Uncertain Political EnvironmentSeptember 5, 2018 · Commercial, State, Municipal ·

 Cooperative Federalism.
 The idea encourages national, state, and local governments to interact cooperatively and collectively to solve common problems, rather than make policies separately.
 Since its establishment in 1970, the purpose of the U.S. Environmental Protective Agency (USEPA) has been to provide effective enforcement responsibility for federal environmental regulations—a more autonomous approach than Cooperative Federalism would offer and the umbrella under which state and local governments would operate.
 In the Trump era, the downsizing of the USEPA’s budget and staff has forced states to rethink their positions on environmental protection.

 According to the EHS Daily Advisor, the USEPA released its environmental enforcement results for 2017 in February 2018.
 The Trump USEPA initiated half as many enforcement cases and assessment penalties than in the first year of each of the previous three administrations.
 Despite this decrease in oversight activity at the federal level, current trends in regulatory compliance suggest that federal environmental regulations are not going anywhere.
 Modern political environments have caused decreases in regulatory enforcement pressure from the USEPA; however, state, local, and community groups have increased their focus on achieving environmental compliance, especially in the commercial sector.
 The current USEPA aspires to embrace cooperative federalism and give states more of an equal role in enforcement.